-- Blue Blockers – glasses that effectively block blue light from passing through the lens (400-500nm)
+- Blue Blockers – glasses that effectively block 100% blue light from passing through the lens (400-495nm)

 - Blue/Green Blockers – glasses that effectively block all blue light and some green light from passing through the lens (400-550nm)

-- Blue Reducers – glasses that effectively block specific wavelengths of light across the blue spectrum of between 400-495nm
+- Blue Reducers – glasses that effectively reduce specific wavelengths of light across the blue spectrum of between 400-495nm

 When it comes to blue light glasses there are typically three colours to choose from:

 - Yellow tinted lens (or clear with a slight yellow tint)

 - Amber tinted lenses